R13: Conference Grant, Traditional

 Criteria for establishing programmatic relevance

-- NIH funds will meet a critical need not met by societies or industry, but NIDDK does NOT support annual or regularly held meetings
+- NIH funds will meet a critical need not met by societies or industry, but NIDDK does NOT support annual or regularly held meetings (NIDDK's Division of Kidney, Urologic, and Hematologic Diseases will consider such meetings; contact Program Staff with questions)

 - Focuses on a research topic that has high relevance to the NIDDK mission - NIDDK issues should be the primary theme of the meeting